Golf Swing Transition Guide

 Begin by focusing on your core rotation, not just arm movement.
 Many beginners start the downswing with their arms and shoulders.
 This can cause inconsistent contact and less power.
 Instead, let your lower body start the downswing, with your upper body following.

-See also Golf Swing Improvement Guide
+See also Golf Swing Rhythm Guide

 Keep your back elbow close to your body during the downswing.
 This keeps your arms in the right place and prevents them from getting stuck.
 Also, keep your arms relaxed.
 Tension in your upper body can mess up your swing sequence.